bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 `from cflib.positioning.motion_commander import MotionCommander`

 This imports the motion commander, which is pretty much a wrapper around the position setpoint frame work of the crazyflie.
-You probably have unknowingly experienced this a when trying out the assist modes in this [tutorial with the flow deck in the cfclient](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/)
+You probably have unknowingly experienced this when trying out the assist modes in this [tutorial with the flow deck in the cfclient](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/)

 ## Step 1: Security before flying